Other than this here blog, I don’t do social media.

 Wore this one out last year when I started bass.
 Ibanez GIO Soundgear.

-But the more you schmooze via the Web, the less time you have to play bass.
+The more you schmooze via the Web, the less time you have to play bass.
 Being retired, I have time for both.

 Somehow, through playing almost a year now, and from learning a Jedi minor blues handwave (and, yes, some nightwork at the crossroads),